pmlrsg/arsf_dem_scripts/doc/source/tutorial_lidar.rst

               resolution=2, method='GRASS')

 The format of the output file is set using the extension, using '.tif' will create a GeoTIFF.
 Using '.dem' will create an ENVI file.

 If SPDLib is available, and the path has been set in the config file a DSM can be created using:

 .. code-block:: python

    from arsf_dem import dem_lidar
    las_to_dsm('in_las.las', 'out_dsm_spdlib.tif',
-               resolution=2, method='SDPLIB')
+               resolution=2, method='SPDLIB')

 Similarly, if LAStools are available a DSM can be created using: